mmower/epic/README.md

 actually reads any worse.

-Under the hood `literal` is implemented using `sequence` and `char` by mapping characters of the string into equivalent char parsers strung together with sequence.
+Under the hood `literal` is implemented using the `sequence` and `char` parsers by mapping characters of the string into equivalent char parsers strung together with sequence.

 ### ignoring unwanted input

 NimbleParsec has the `ignore` combinator that discards any results.
-Much like the chaining problem above I'm not yet clear how to implement this in Epic.
-I think it requires rethinking what I am doing about results.
-In particular mostly I am trying to build AST structures so maybe first class support for this will help.

-I am considering whether ignore could be implemented by a parser simply returns an empty match.
+Likewise Epic has an `ignore` parser that returns a type of match that the `many` and `sequence` parsers will discard when collecting results.

 ### lookahead